 Access control for managed zones

-Users with the DNS Administrator role or DNS Reader role
+Users with the project Owner role or Editor role

-roles/dns.reader) can manage or view the managed zones
+roles/editor) can manage or view the managed zones in the specific

 Project Owners, Editors, DNS Administrators, and DNS Readers can view the list of private zones applied to any VPC network in the current project.